nicholaspung/productivity-hub-api/README.md

 1. Clone this repo
 2. Create a Firebase account, create a new project, and enable Firebase Authentication.
 This account will also be used with [productivity-hub](https://github.com/nicholaspung/productivity-hub)
+   - Go to Settings > Service Accounts > Generate new private key for .env
 3. Add environment variables to .env file using Firebase settings
 4. In `/hub_api/hub_api/wsgi.py`, change up the project directory folder to be able to load .env files in your server configuration
 5. In `/hub_api/hub_api/settings.py`, for logs, change up the project directory folder to your designated log directory.
 6. `pip install -r requirements.txt`
+   - _You may need to install Build Tools for Visual Studio - Microsoft_
 7. `cd hub_api`
 8. `python manage.py migrate`
+   - On first run, set `FIRST_TIME=True` in .env
+   - On subsequent runs, set `FIRST_TIME=False` in .env
 9. `python manage.py runserver`

+## For Development

+1. In `/hub-api/hub-api`, run `python manage.py createsuperuser`

 #### Tested with Python 3.8.5